CoderFGT/ATCms/README.md

 Disclaimer: Windows Defender will say it is a Potentially Unwanted Software since it is compiled with PyInstaller and I cant afford to get a digital certificate to sign the setup with.
 Be rest assured it is safe.

+FYI: FGTcodec isn't affiliated with PTFS, we are just providing a software to enhance the ATC experience in the PTFS Towers.
+Hope you understand.

 ## INSTALLATION
 To install ATC Management Software, you just have to download the FGT.exe from https://github.com/CoderFGT/ATCms/releases.
 Select the latest version.
 After downloading, you have to run it and it will setup for you, it can create a shortcut for accessibility as well.